frederic-perez/AmE-dictionary/data/idioms.md

 __call it a day__ :two::hammer: _If there are no further points, then let’s call it a day._
 __call it even__ :two: To acknowledge or consider a situation or exchange as being equal or equitable, as regarding debt, status, ability, a contest, etc. _I’ll pay the Internet bill if you’ll pay the electricity bill, and then we’ll just call it even._
 __call of nature__ The need to go to the toilet.
+__call off__
 __call on (someone or something)__ :two::hammer: _He called on me._
-__call out__ :seven::hammer: __3__ To confront one about one’s misdeeds or unpleasant behavior.
+__call out__ :nine::hammer: __3__ To confront one about one’s misdeeds or unpleasant behavior.
 In this usage, a noun or pronoun can be used between “call” and “out.” _If your intern keeps coming in late, you need to call her out on it._ _He called me out for being late._ _Never call out a narcissist._ _Why would you publicly call out someone for a typo?_
 __call someone names__ :three: To call someone by an abusive or insulting name. _Billy cried when the other kids called him names.
 John was punished for calling his teacher names._ _I wouldn’t call you names._
 __call someone on the carpet__ To call someone before an authority to be scolded or reprimanded.
 __call someone out__ :four: To challenge someone to a fight. _Max wanted to call him out but thought better of it._